Chili Relleno Soup

 Step 1:

-(You can do this by either placing the peppers on a foil-lined cookie sheet a few inches under the broiler set to high, flipping once.
-Or setting them over an open flame on a gas burner, turning on all sides.
-It will take about 10 minutes.)
+Rinse and dry the poblano peppers, then roast them until the skin is charred and blistered.
+You can do this by placing the peppers on a foil-lined baking sheet a few inches under the broiler on high, flipping them once, or by roasting them over an open flame on a gas burner for about 10 minutes.

 Step 2: